Sdaramola08/SOC-Lab/README.md

 - ***Addressing and resolving security incidents:*** Following the resolution of incidents and identification of vulnerabilities, I proceeded to fortify the environment by implementing security best practices and incorporating Azure-specific recommendations.

 - ***Analysis after implementing remediation measures:*** An additional 24-hour period was dedicated to the meticulous re-observation of the environment, facilitating a comprehensive evaluation of the security metrics.
 The resulting data was then meticulously juxtaposed with the initial baseline, enabling a rigorous comparative analysis.

-The metrics we will show are:
-- SecurityEvent (Windows Event Logs)
-- Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/gBvHJo4.gif)